Help Me Stay Strong: Get me immunised on time

 To give your child the best start in life, get their immunisations on time to help keep them safe against disease.

-Immunisation rates for Aboriginal children in South Australia are below the target of 95%.
+Immunisation rates for Aboriginal children in South Australia below the age of 2 years are below the target of 95%.

 For further information, see the South Australian Immunisation Coverage Rates.